alloydm/DataStructures/README.md

 # DataStructures with C++
-   Yet to complete the Readme, all are open for changes in the code, ping it on issues.
+   Yet to complete the Readme, all are open for changes in the code, ping me for issues.
 ## Do Give a star and fork this repo for your use!